Streptococcus vestibularis: Biology and ecology

 Streptococcus vestibularis was first isolated from the vestibular mucosa of human oral cavities, and was identified as a new species in 1988.
 It is noted that “Streptococcus vestibularis is a normal inhabitant of vestibules of the human oral cavity”, therefore forming part of the oral microbiome.
 Streptococcus vestibularis cells are gram-positive and cocci in shape.
 They are catalase-negative as they do not have the enzyme catalase, which protects catalase-positive bacteria from hydrogen peroxide by converting it into hydrogen and oxygen.
 They grow in chains and have a diameter of approximately 1 μm.
 They are non-motile and non-spore forming.

 Streptococcus vestibularis produces acid from N-acetyl glucosamine, arbutin, fructose, galactose, glucose, lactose, maltose, mannose, salicin, and sucrose, although it does not produce extracellular glucan or fructan from sucrose.
 It also produces urease (an enzyme that catalyses the hydrolysis of urea) and hydrogen peroxide.
 It is unable to grow in conditions of 10 °C or 45 °C, whilst colonies can grow anaerobically at 37 °C. Also, this bacterium is unable to grow when in the presence of 4% (wt/vol) sodium chloride (NaCl) or 0.0004% (wt/vol) crystal violet.

 Symptoms

 Streptococcus vestibularis is classified as a level 2 biohazard in Canada and France and a level 1 biohazard in Germany.
-Reseach onto the specifics of Streptococcus vestibularis has been limited however papers have linked it to rejection in prosthetic heart valve implants.
+Research onto the specifics of Streptococcus vestibularis has been limited however papers have linked it to rejection in prosthetic heart valve implants.
 Additionally, significant amounts were found amongst patients with neonatal sepsis though a causal link was not established.